ASukias/capstone/README.md

 Please open issues or pull requests for bugs, features, or documentation requests.

-Contact Ara Sukiyan via email at asukiasy@gmail.com for project-related questions or support.
+Contact Ara Sukiasyan via email at asukiasy@gmail.com for project-related questions or support.

 ---